 What IS maple syrup snow candy?

-Let me explain, in case you’ve never heard of it before.
-Maple syrup candy is candy in its simplest form.
-It’s made by pouring boiling maple syrup on a clean, fresh bed of snow.
-The snow instantly stops the cooking, and cools the syrup to a taffy-like consistency.
+Maple syrup snow candy is candy in its simplest form.
+It’s made by pouring boiling maple syrup on a clean bed of snow.
+The cold snow instantly stops the syrup from cooking, and cools it to the consistency of taffy in seconds.

-Truth be told, we did not make this batch of candy outside.
-The temperatures this past weekend were nearing -40, which made conditions unbearable out in the yard.
-We brought the snow inside and made our candy in the comfort of our house.
+To tell you the truth, we did not make this batch of candy outside.
+The temperatures this past weekend were nearing -40, which made conditions unbearable out in the yard, so we brought the snow inside and made our candy in the comfort of our house.

 - candy thermometer